janiceaine/2025-WOS/programming-fundamentals/Assignments/week13/HogwartsETL/Gryffindor-Characters-ETL-Pipeline.md

 - Modular ETL structure (`extract()`, `transform()`, `load()`)
 - Color-coded terminal output for success, warnings, and errors
 - Easy to extend for other Hogwarts houses or character traits

+## Future Improvements

+To enhance data integrity, flexibility, and scalability, future versions of this pipeline may include:

+- **House Validation**: Prevent Gryffindor data from being loaded into mismatched tables or databases.
+- **Dynamic House Selection**: Add a `--house` argument to support other Hogwarts houses and auto-adjust the API and table name.
+- **Safe Load Modes**: Introduce a `--mode` flag (`replace`, `append`, `skip`) to control how data is written and protect existing records.